Overview of Virginia Retirement Tax Friendliness

 How high are property taxes in Virginia?

-Fairly low.
-The average effective property tax rate in Virginia is 0.79%.
-This is the 16th lowest in the country.
+The average effective property tax rate in Virginia is 0.80%.
+This is the 20th-lowest in the country.
 Property values in Virginia vary significantly between different parts of the state.
-In the cities and counties that are part of the Washington, D.C. metro area, median home values are typically higher than $450,000 and most homeowners pay over $3,000 annually in property taxes.
-In western Virginia, home values (and property taxes) are much lower and most homeowners pay less than $1,000 annually.
+In the cities and counties that are part of the Washington, D.C. metro area, median home values are typically higher than $200,000 and most homeowners pay over $2,000 annually in property taxes.
+In western Virginia, home values and property taxes are much lower, meaning most homeowners pay less than $1,000 each year.

 What property tax relief is available to seniors in Virginia?

 Most counties and independent cities in Virginia offer some form of property tax relief to seniors who own a home in their jurisdiction.
-Eligibility requirements vary by area, but in general seniors must be at least 65 years old and have household income of less than $72,000.
-In many counties, low income earners are entirely exempted from property taxes.
+Eligibility requirements vary by area, but, in general, seniors must be at least 65 years old.
+In many counties, low-income earners are entirely exempted from property taxes.

 How high are sales taxes in Virginia?

 Virginia has among the lowest sales taxes in the country.
-The state rate is 4.3%.
-Additionally, counties and independent cities collect rates that range from 1% to 1.7%.
-That means the total sales tax paid in Virginia will be between 5.3% and 6%.
-The average is about 5.63%.
-That’s 11th lowest in the U.S.
+The general sales tax rate in the state is 5.3%.
+Additionally, some counties and independent cities collect a tax of 0.7%, which means the total sales tax paid in most of Virginia will be either 5.3% or 6%.
+Some places do have a 7% sales tax rate, though.

 What other Virginia taxes should I be concerned about?

 Capital gains in Virginia are taxed as regular income.
-If you, for example, you have an investment property that you intend to sell during retirement, it’s important to remember than any gains made on that property will face tax rates of up to 5.75%.
+If, for example, you have an investment property that you intend to sell during retirement, it’s important to remember than any gains made on that property will face tax rates of up to 5.75%.